walter-a-jablonowski/simple-nutrition-counter/README.md

 Even if you eat healthy, having a perfect supply is nearly impossible.
 For example, plant-based nutrition can lead to salt deficiency.
 Neurons need salt to function.

 Movement sample: activates sectors in the brain that are switched off while sitting.
 This is because we are designed to be active only while moving.
-Physical movement activates the brain makes us intelligent.
+Physical movement activates the brain.

 **The problem with supplements**